This is such an easy 5-minute DIY fall project: make instant DIY metallic pumpkins with sticky aluminum foil tape.

 Easy DIY Metallic Pumpkins

-I love to recycle and reuse items — and this is my kind of DIY project.
+I love to recycle and reuse items, and I love super easy, fast DIY projects, so this is my kind of project.

-It’s SOO easy, and so much fun to do!
+It’s SOO easy, and so much fun to update your fall decor!
+The kids can help you with it — that easy.

 Then listen up, my friend.

-When we were organizing our shed in the spring and going through the 20 tool bags Don owns stuffed full of all kinds of drills, nails, and odds and ends from his carpentry and construction jobs, he was throwing a half-used roll of metallic tape into the garbage pile.
+When we were organizing our shed in the spring and going through the 20 tool bags my Don owns stuffed full of of drills, nails, and odds and ends from his carpentry and construction jobs, he was throwing a half-used roll of metallic tape into the garbage pile.

 Uh, not so fast!

-I was attracted to it like those birds that steals anything shiny and picked it up to check it out.
+I was attracted to it like those birds that steal shiny objects and picked it up to check it out.
 I had never seen this kind of tape before, but I immediately fell in love.

 If there is such a thing — to fall in love with tape.